Lithium Valley and SDSU’s Commitment to a Brighter Future

 View the Sciences and Engineering Laboratories

-San Diego State University is in the process of building the Sciences and Engineering Laboratories at SDSU Imperial Valley, Brawley.
+In Aug.
+2025, SDSU opened its Sciences and Engineering Laboratories Building at SDSU Imperial Valley, Brawley.

-The new Sciences and Engineering Laboratories in Brawley will house a STEM Innovation Hub for students and faculty to collaborate with one another, while also incorporating a design that speaks to the culture and identity of the surrounding community.
-This new hub is one part of the university's commitment to meeting both current and future geothermal energy sector demands – delivering skilled, highly educated professionals that are ready to dive into the workforce.
+The new SDSU Imperial Valley Sciences and Engineering Laboratories in Brawley will play a significant role for students and faculty to collaborate with one another, while also incorporating a design that speaks to the culture and identity of the surrounding community.
+This new building is one part of the university's commitment to meeting both current and future geothermal energy and lithium demands – delivering skilled, highly educated professionals who are ready to lead the workforce.

 Research Already Underway

-SDSU’s College of Sciences and College of Engineering researchers are working on research specific to energy and energy systems, including geothermal energy and energy storage, as well as studies tied to the Salton Sea.
+SDSU’s College of Sciences and College of Engineering professors are working on research programs specific to clean energy and energy systems, including geothermal energy and lithium storage, as well as studies tied to the Salton Sea.

 Contact SDSU Media Relations